Skip to content

 This continuous involvement ensures that quality is not an afterthought but a core component of the development process.
 QA engineers run software tests and ensure a product meets quality standards before its launch.
 Their role is vital in creating high-quality software, contributing to a positive user experience and the overall success of the product.

-Types of QA Roles & Specializations
+Types of Software QA Roles and Specializations

 The field of QA offers diverse career paths, with various specializations and levels of seniority.
 Entry-level positions often start with junior tester roles, providing a foundation in testing methodologies and tools.
 With experience, QA professionals can advance to senior roles, such as QA engineer, lead, manager, or even director.